 What kinds of snacks should I pack for school?

-Each child is responsible for his own snack and drink.
-Any containers used need to be labeled and taken home on a daily basis to be cleaned thoroughly.
-Please send nutritious food in re-usable containers.
+Each child is responsible for their own snack and drink (labelled water bottle).
+Any containers used need to be labeled and taken home on a daily basis.
 We are a peanut/nut-free school, please ensure all snack are peanut/nut free.
 Please read labels!
-If an item is made in a factory that processes nuts/peanuts please do not send it to school.
 We do not permit sharing as some children have allergies.
 If sending grapes, please cut them in half

 Does my child need to be toilet trained to attend the school?